aws-deadline/deadline-cloud-for-after-effects/README.md

 1. If you see a warning popup window with "You are about to run the script contained in file", you can suppress the warning by following the instruction in the popup or the instructions above to disable warnings when submitting jobs.
 1. Install any python libraries if prompted and press the Login button in the bottom left if you are not logged in.
 1. Set the farm and queue you are submitting to with the Settings button, and click **Submit**.
+1. If you're running the submitter and hitting error messages, scroll down to the Troubleshooting section for more guidance.

 **Note**: The After Effects submitter calls the Deadline GUI Submitter to complete job submission.
 If you hit any issues on the GUI submitter, please refer to [deadline-cloud](https://github.com/aws-deadline/deadline-cloud) library for help.